carriegale2710/hangman/README.md

         //if true - replace underscore with the letter, DO NOT increment img number
         //if false - DO increase increment of img number name to change image to next one

-- [ ] //NOTE - If the letter clicked is in the word each underscore corresponding to that letter should be replaced with the letter.
+- [x] //NOTE - If the letter clicked is in the word each underscore corresponding to that letter should be replaced with the letter.
-    - [ ] //TODO match letter to word[i], and replace in string array?
+    - [x] //match letter to word[i], and replace in string array?

 - [ ] //NOTE - If the letter is not in the word, an additional element to the hangman diagram should be added.
     - [x] //there are eleven guesses or 'lives' - so need to keep track of how many INCORRECT guesses have been made